IDNI/tau-lang/README.md

 # Running Tau programs

+TODO (HIGH) rewrite this section according to Tomas' cli options

 Once you have compiled the source code you could run the `tau` executable to execute a Tau programs.
 The `tau` executable is located in the `build-Release` or `build-Debug` directory (depending in your build).
 You could run the `tau` executable as follows:

 ```bash